seb951/rmarkdown_workshop/README.md

 ## Details
-* DATE: March 5th, 2019, 1pm-5pm.
+* DATE: March 19th, 2019, 1pm-4pm.
-* LOCATION: Stewart Biology (S3/4), McGill University
+* LOCATION: Salle Hydro-Québec (1210), Pavillon Charles-Eugène Marchand, Université Laval
 * QUESTIONS: sebastien.renaut@umontreal.ca
-* REGISTRATION: Priority will be given to [QCBS](https://qcbs.ca/) members
+* REGISTRATION: closed
-* COST: Free for QCBS members.
-Minimal (TBA) fee for non-members
+* COST: free
 * PREREQUISITE: A laptop (if not, you will pair with someone that has one).
 A recent version of [R Studio](https://www.rstudio.com/).
 Basic knowledge of the R programming language

 ## In this workshop, we will